sparth510/terraform_vpc_ec2_webserver/README.md

 # terraform_vpc_ec2_volume_webserver
 ## prerequisite
-- terraform 0.12 version requiment
+- terraform 0.12 version requirement
 - configure aws cli

 # How To Use